-Services that are covered for you What you must pay when you get these services Services that are covered for you Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services For the purpose of this benefit, chronic low back pain is defined as: Specialist office.
+Lasting 12 weeks or longer; \$20 copay for Medicare-covered nonspecific, in that it has no identifiable systemic cause (i.e., acupuncture received in a not associated with metastatic, inflammatory, infectious, etc. Chiropractor office.
+Prior Authorization may be disease); required. not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Provider Requirements: Act) may furnish acupuncture in accordance with applicable state requirements.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
-Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. \$250 copay per one way trip for Medicare-covered ground ambulance services.
+Services that are covered for you What you must pay when you get these services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. \$275 copay per one way trip for Medicare-covered ground ambulance services.
 Prior authorization may be required for fixed wing aircraft and non-emergent transportation.
-The cost-share is not waived if you are admitted for Inpatient hospital care. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$250 copay per one way trip for Medicare-covered air ambulance services.
+The cost-share is not waived if you are admitted for Inpatient hospital care.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$275 copay per one way trip for Medicare-covered air ambulance services.
 Prior authorization may be required for fixed wing aircraft and non-emergent transportation.
 The cost-share is not waived if you are admitted for Inpatient hospital care.
 Annual routine physical exam Annual physical exam includes examination of the heart, lung, abdominal and neurological systems, as well as a hands-on examination of the body (such as head, neck and extremities) and detailed medical/family history, in addition to services included in the Annual Wellness Visit. \$0 copay for an annual routine physical exam.
 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.